Uncontested Divorce In Texas

 To file for an uncontested divorce in Texas, a couple must have resided in Texas for at least six months and in the county where the party is filing for divorce for a minimum of 90 days.
 From there, if both parties agree to the terms of the divorce, the process generally goes as follows (your county clerk can provide additional details and next steps):

 Many couples view their divorce as an easy divorce in Texas but most of those couples actually won’t qualify for an uncontested divorce.
-The state of Texas encourages couples NOT to file for an uncontested divorce in Texas under the following circumstances:
+Before you start searching online for uncontested divorce in Texas forms, it’s critical to determine whether your divorce would truly qualify as uncontested.

 While many people think they don’t need a lawyer to help with an uncontested divorce in Texas, hiring a reputable divorce attorney to help navigate the divorce process can prevent a lot of headaches.
 This is especially true when an uncontested divorce becomes contested or any distribution or transfer of property is involved.